ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A transacting counterparty, or simply counterparty, that requests one or more State Objects from another counterparty is the Requester concerning the State Object.
 The Requester can also be the final recipient of one or more State Objects.

-A counterparty that provides one or more State Object to another counterparty is the Provider concerning the provided State Objects.
+A counterparty that provides one or more State Objects to another counterparty is the Provider concerning the provided State Objects.
 The Provider is accountable to the Requester for all the State Objects it provides to the Requester.

 A Requester may request State Objects from multiple Providers, and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.